 I am a conceptual artist, traveler, and intentional in-betweener.
 I love the leftovers that don’t fit into categories, the new spaces created in the overlaps and the beauty in the mundane.

 In my work I reveal, uncover, question what we often take for granted or believe as fact.
 My work sits between photography, installation, writing, and collaborative experiments.
 It is immersive and process driven, often including travel to other countries to gather first-hand experience.
 I often learn to work with new mediums choosing what bests fits the subject.
 As a result, I am a master of nothing and my work in itself is always a question.

-She straddles disgust and desire making work that is simultaneously attractive and repulsive.
-The sensitivity of the subject is tempered by a touch of humor or irony, which makes the work less confrontational and more like a mutual effort between the artist and viewer.
+Because I’m questioning more than answering, my work straddles disgust and desire and is simultaneously attractive and repulsive.
+The sensitivity of the subject is tempered by a touch of humor or irony, making the work less confrontational and more like a mutual effort between the artist and viewer.

-April graduated with a Bachelor of Architecture from Hampton University in Virginia in 1996 and a Master of Science in Environmental Design from Art Center College of Design in Pasadena in 1999.
-She has exhibited in Los Angeles, the San Francisco Bay Area, Chicago, Minneapolis, Cleveland, Daytona Beach, New Hampshire, Maryland, New York, Switzerland, Colombia, Brazil, United Arab Emirates and Senegal.
+I graduated with a Bachelor of Architecture from Hampton University in Virginia in 1996 and a Master of Science in Environmental Design from Art Center College of Design in Pasadena in 1999.
+I have exhibited in Los Angeles, the San Francisco Bay Area, Chicago, Minneapolis, Cleveland, Daytona Beach, New Hampshire, Maryland, New York, Switzerland, Colombia, Brazil, United Arab Emirates and Senegal.